 The scaley patches on the left branch were created by pinching the putty eraser and rolling it along the stem.
 I drew around the marks and created a crusty texture.

 I find drawing textured backgrounds quite challenging, and that’s because I have a tendency to obsess with detail and produce tight drawings.
 This habit conflicts with drawing in a loose and interesting way, hence my backgrounds can appear stilted.

 Ideally, I should sketch the background first.
 This almost never happens.
-I spend days on the detail and try to add a textured background at the end, by which time, I’m so afraid of ruining the drawing I can’t risk any flourishes.
+I spend days on the detail and try to add a textured background at the end, by which time, I’m so afraid of ruining the drawing I can’t risk any artistic flourishes.

 I know what I should do.
 I should block in all the tonal work and cover the whole picture from the start.
 I should flip between areas and build up every area of the drawing in gradual stages.
 I should never add detail too early.